Comparing Open Source Database Options

 Overview:

-MariaDB is a fork of MySQL, created to remain fully open source after Oracle acquired MySQL.
+MariaDB is a fork of MySQL, created to remain open source after Oracle acquired MySQL.
 It offers similar functionality to MySQL but with additional features and improved performance.

 Key Features:

-- Compatibility: Drop-in replacement for MySQL.
+- MySQL Compatibility: Drop-in replacement for MySQL.

 - Open Source Commitment: Fully open source with no proprietary licensing.